【Oshi no Ko】 Minato Ward, Tokyo

 Ai Hoshino

-The top idol who holds the key to the story.
-Acting in the center of the entertainment industry in areas like Roppongi and Akasaka, Minato Ward was the stage for Ai’s brilliant career, including her successful concert at Tokyo Dome.
+The top idol holding the key to the story.
+She was active in Roppongi and Akasaka, centers of the entertainment industry, and Minato Ward was the stage for her brilliant career, including successful performances at Tokyo Dome.

 Aquamarine Hoshino (Aqua)

-The protagonist reincarnated as Ai’s son.
-After entering the entertainment industry as an actor, scenes depict him visiting Minato Ward restaurants for drama wrap-up parties.
-For him, pursuing the truth about his mother’s death, Minato Ward is a place where important clues lie hidden.
+The protagonist reborn as Ai’s son.
+As an actor in the entertainment industry, scenes are depicted of him visiting restaurants in Minato Ward for drama filming wrap-up parties.
+For him pursuing the truth behind his mother’s death, Minato Ward is a location holding important clues.

 Ruby Hoshino

-Reincarnated as Ai’s daughter and aiming for the same idol path as her mother.
-As a member of B-Komachi, the live houses and event venues in Minato Ward are dream stages for her.
+Reborn as Ai’s daughter and following in her mother’s footsteps as an idol.
+As a member of B-Komachi, live houses and event venues in Minato Ward are the dream stage for her.

 Kana Arima

-A former child genius actress who works as an actress alongside Aqua.
-CEDAR THE CHOP HOUSE & BAR, where she appears in the “Kyou Ama” wrap-up scene, symbolizes an important milestone in her career.
+A former child acting genius who pursues acting alongside Aqua.
+CEDAR THE CHOP HOUSE & BAR, which appeared in the “Kyo Ama” wrap-up party scene, symbolizes an important milestone in her career.

 Live-Action Drama and Film Version Minato Ward Filming Location Information